moveit/moveit.ros.org/install/source/index.markdown

     sudo apt-get install ccache

 For other OS, consult the package manager or software store and search for `ccache`.
-Refer to the [ccache website](https://ccache.dev) for more information on downloading and installation.

 ### Setup

-To use `ccache` it must be explicitly configured for use as just installing the `ccache` package is not enough.
-To automatically use `ccache` with all GCC compilations add the `/usr/lib/ccache` directory to your `PATH` before the regular GCC compiler (For systems other than Debian or Ubuntu this may vary).
+To use `ccache` it must be explicitly configured as just installing the `ccache` package is not enough.
+To automatically use `ccache` with all GCC compilations add the `/usr/lib/ccache` directory to your `PATH` before the regular GCC compiler.
+When setup this way, `ccache` is used automatically.
+For shells other than bash and systems other than Debian or Ubuntu you may need to substitute different commands.
-It is easy to enable `ccach` on startup in `bash`.
-For other shells or systems substitute the appropriate commands.

     echo 'export PATH=/usr/lib/ccache:$PATH' >> $HOME/.bashrc
     source $HOME/.bashrc